 As for the heat source, I discourage the use of heat lamps.
-Most people associate brooding chicks with the big red 500 watt bulbs blasting the chicks with intense heat and light.
-This was the common way of brooding chicks during our grandparents day.
-As for todays chicks, brooding has taken on a better much safer route to supplying heat to your chicks.
+Most people associate brooding chicks with the big red 500-watt bulbs blasting the chicks with intense heat and light.
+This was the common way of brooding chicks during our grandparent’s day.
+As for today’s chicks, brooding has taken on a better much safer route to supplying heat to your chicks.
 Brooder lamps as they are known are very dangerous.
-There is no way to safely mount a lamp around shaving (kindling wood) and flying animals as to not accidentally start a fire.
-I cannot tell you how many times I have had people tell me or I see on facebook coop, barn, and house fires caused by the humble heat lamp.
+There is no way to safely mount a heat lamp around shaving (kindling wood) and flying animals.
+I cannot recount how many times I have heard, or I see coop, barn, and house fires caused by the humble heat lamp.

-In lieu of a hazardous heat lamp I use a Brinsea Ecoglow Radiant Heat Plate .
-These heat plates mimic the heat from a mother hen rather than blasting the chicks with unnatural light 24/7.
-These are a much safer option for heating and do not carry the risk of fires, injury, and death that the heat lamp bulbs of years past do.
+In lieu of a hazardous heat lamp I use a Brinsea Ecoglow Radiant Heat Plate.
+These radiant heat plates mimic the heat from a mother hen, rather than blasting the chicks with unnatural light 24/7.
+These are a much safer option for heating and do not carry the risk of fires, injury, and death as the heat lamp of yesteryear.

 Next, you will need chick feed and a feeder.
-When it comes to chick feed there are two school of though.
+When it comes to chick feed there are two school of thought.
 Medicated or unmedicated.
 Medicated chick feed has a medicine in the feed to prevent or give the chicks an immunity to coccidiosis.
-Coccidiosis is a disease of the intestinal track which chicks are very susceptible to.
-Coccidiosis contributes to a large percentage of deaths in young chicks.
-The medicated feed prevents this condition giving them a much healthier start in life.
+Coccidiosis is a disease of the intestinal track; chicks are very susceptible to this condition.
+Coccidiosis contributes to a large percentage of high mortality rates in young chicks.
+The medicated feed prevents this condition, giving them a much healthier start in life.

-Unmedicated feed is also a good choice used mainly by people who choose to give their chicks a more organic start to life.
-Either is fine, you as the caretaker just need to decide which route is best for you.
-As for me I am pro medicated chick feed.
-Since I switched to medicated feed I find that I lose less chicks and that they are healthier from the get go.
-As for the feeder, feed stores have a wide variety of feeders to chose from.
+Unmedicated feed is also a good choice, used mainly by people who choose to give their chicks a more organic start to life.
+Either is fine, you as the caretaker need to decide which route is best for you.
+As for me, I am pro medicated chick feed.
+Since I switched to medicated feed, I find that I lose less chicks and that they are healthier from the beginning.
+As for the feeder, feed stores have a wide variety of feeders to choose from.
 Just pick the one that fits your brooder set up the best.

 Waterers and vitamins:

 The type of waterer you have is very important.
-The goal of the waterer is to give your chicks access to clean fresh water taking great care to make sure that they do not get wet.
+The goal of the waterer is to give your chicks access to clean fresh water, taking great care that they do not get wet.
 Once again when it comes to waterers there are two schools of thought, traditional waterers or poultry nipple drinkers.

 The traditional waterers are widely available at feed stores, just make sure that you get a small one to prevent the chicks from getting wet.
 The poultry nipples can be found at some feed stores, but most of them have to be ordered.
-I do not use the nipple drinkers so I cannot speak too much into how to train your chicks to use them.
-I know that others use them with much success, I have just never taken the steps to train my girls to use them.
+I do not use the nipple drinkers, I cannot into how to train your chicks to use them.
+I know that others use them with much success.
 I find that the traditional waterers work best for me.

 Like people, vitamins are very important to young growing chicks.
-I put vitamins in my chicks water daily for the first several months.
-The vitamins insure that the chicks are getting all the nutrients that they need to get a good start in life.
+I put vitamins in my chick’s water daily for the first several months.
+The vitamins ensure that the chicks are getting all the nutrients that they need to get a good start in life.
 Some vitamins have probiotics in them which gives them an additional boost in the right direction.
-Most feed stores have poultry vitamins available, I typically pick them up at Tractor Supply.
+Most feed stores have poultry vitamins available; I typically pick them up at Tractor Supply.

 Shavings or bedding:

 Brooder bedding serves the purpose of absorbing moisture, keeping your chicks healthy and happy.
 The safest bedding to use around chicks is pine shaving.
-Most feed stores stock pine shavings, they can also be found at Walmart if your local feed store is out.
-An important note about shavings, cedar in particular is toxic to chicks, take care to make sure that you use pine shavings in your brooder set up.
+Most feed stores stock pine shavings, they can also be found at Walmart and pet stores.
+An important note about shavings, cedar is toxic to chicks, take care to make sure that you use pine shavings in your brooder set up.

 How to Introduce your new chicks to the brooder and teach them to eat and drink.

 When you first arrive home with your new chicks, the first thing you want to do is teach them what water is and where to find it.
 After traveling for several days, they will be thirsty.
-To relay this important survival information to your chicks, dip their beaks in the water as you remove them from their shipping container as you place them in the brooder.
+To relay this important survival information to your chicks, dip their beaks in the water.
+As you remove them from their shipping container and place them in the brooder, dip their beaks in the water.
 Do this for every one of the chicks.
-You may need to dip their beaks in the waster more than once for them to make the connection.
-You will know that the connection has been made when they soon after drink from the waterer on their own.
-They will be thirsty so it will not take them long to appreciate the water.
+You may need to dip their beaks in the water more than once for them to make the connection.
+You will know that the connection has been made when they drink from the waterer on their own.
+They will be thirsty; it will not take them long to appreciate the water.

-Chicks naturally have a pecking instinct, this means that they will peck at anything that is in front of them.
-It is your job as a caretaker to teach them what is safe to eat.
+Chicks naturally have a pecking instinct; this means that they will peck at anything that is in front of them.
+It is your job as a caretaker to teach them what is food.
 The best way to do this is to line the bottom of your brooder with paper towels for the first few days.
-On top of the paper towels scatter some chick feed.
-The chicks will instinctively peck at the feed teaching them that “this is food”.
-If you put new chicks on the shavings they may eat the shavings mistaking them for food.
-After they learn to identify their food and the source by eating from the feeder you can remove the paper towels and expose the shavings.
+On top of the paper towels, scatter some chick feed.
+The chicks will instinctively peck at the feed, teaching them that “this is food”.
+If you put new chicks on the shavings, they may eat the shavings mistaking them for food.
+After they learn to identify their food, the source by eating from feeder, you can remove the paper towels and expose the shavings.
 They will enjoy scratching in the shavings looking for food, much like adult hens do when looking for bugs in the grass.

 Once everyone is eating and drinking on their own, you can take a sigh of relief.
-From this point on they are able to take care of their needs and will regulate their food as water intake as needed.
+From this point on they are able to take care of their needs, regulating their food as water intake as needed.
 The first week they will spend a lot of time under the heater and sleep a lot.
-Beginning in the second week they will be a lot more active and enjoy interacting with their caretaker.
+Beginning in the second week, they will be a lot more active and enjoy interacting with their caretaker.

-Once the young brood is completely feathered out they can move into their outdoor digs.
+Once the young brood is completely feathered, they can move into their outdoor digs.
 The time of year you acquire your brood will make a huge difference on when they can be moved outside to their coop.
-If you get them during the colder months say in February or March, depending on your location, you may have to keep them inside a bit longer.
-To get around this I typically request my hatch dates to be in May and June.
-During these months the temps are warmer especially at night.
+If you get them during the colder months (February – April) depending on your location, you may have to keep them inside a bit longer.
+To get around this, I typically request my hatch dates to be in May and June.
+During these months, the temps are warmer especially at night.
 I do this so that I can get them outside a lot sooner.
-During these summer months I can even brood my chicks outdoors in a protected coop.
+During these summer months, I can even brood my chicks outdoors in a protected coop.
 I often resort to this method of brooding.
 I find that the chicks do much better early on if raised outdoors.
-Additionally, it frees me from the shaving mess and dust that chicks produce giving all of our allergies a much needed break.
+Additionally, it frees me from the shaving mess and dust that chicks produce, giving our allergies a much-needed break.